 SUSAN JACOBS: THE ANTS ARE IN THE IDIOM

-The ants are in the idiom is a presentation of newly commissioned work by Australian-born, London-based artist Susan Jacobs, curated by Jacqueline Doughty.
+A presentation of newly commissioned work by Australian-born, London-based artist Susan Jacobs.

 A meditation on the relationship between language and matter, the exhibition is an expansive sculptural environment that draws the viewer into a web of visual riddles.
 Jacobs’ poetic approach to materials is underpinned by research into systems of thought that have shaped – and mis-shaped – human knowledge.
 Playful allusions to science, psychology and mythology jostle with visual puns and word games.
 Enlivened by the imaginative potential of misinterpretation, the exhibition is a rhizomatic sculptural network that stimulates a process of associative looking in the viewer.